liferay/liferay-docs/develop/reference/articles/03-screenlets-in-liferay-screens-for-ios/05-ddl-form-screenlet-for-ios.markdown

 ## Delegate [](id=delegate)

-The `DDLFormScreenlet` delegates some events to an object that conforms with the `DDLFormScreenletDelegate` protocol.
+DDL Form Screenlet delegates some events to an object that conforms with the `DDLFormScreenletDelegate` protocol.
 This protocol lets you implement the following methods:

 - `- screenlet:onFormLoaded:`: Called when the form is loaded.
 The second parameter (`record`) contains only field definitions.